Cavity Treatment

 Last Updated:

-Do you have concerns like “my teeth are sensitive” or “my cavity hurts”?
-Cavities can be detected early and treated appropriately to protect your valuable teeth.
-At SACHI Dental Clinic in Shiba Park and Mita, we focus on minimally invasive treatments that preserve the tooth nerve as much as possible.
+Do you have concerns such as “My teeth are sensitive” or “My cavity hurts”?
+Cavities can be detected early and, with appropriate treatment, you can protect your precious teeth.
+For this reason, at SACHI Dental Clinic in Shiba Park/Mita, we are committed to minimally invasive treatment that preserves as much of the tooth nerve as possible.

 In this article, we will introduce the features of our cavity treatment and the nerve-preserving treatment method known as pulp capping in detail.